-In 2015, through a series of transactions, the H.J.
-Heinz Holding Corporation ("Heinz") consummated the acquisition of Kraft Foods Group, Inc. (the "2015 Merger").
-At the closing of the 2015 Merger, Heinz was renamed The Kraft Heinz Company ("Kraft Heinz") and H. J. Heinz Company changed its name to Kraft Heinz Foods Company ("Kraft Heinz Foods" and, together with Kraft Heinz and their subsidiaries, the "Company").
-Upon the closing, Kraft Heinz Foods assumed sponsorship of the Plan and the Employee Benefits Administration Board of Kraft Heinz ("EBAB") assumed responsibility for the day-to-day administration and investment operations of the plan.
+Kraft Heinz Foods Company ("Kraft Heinz Foods"), a wholly-owned subsidiary of the Company, is the sponsor of the Plan and the Employee Benefits Administration Board of the Company ("EBAB") is responsible for the day-to-day administration and investment operations of the Plan.
 EBAB is responsible for selecting the investment options in which participants elect to invest their Plan accounts, appointing investment managers to manage one or more of the investment options and monitoring the performance of the investment options.
-The Plan also vests EBAB with authority to control and manage the non-investment operations of the Plan.
+The Plan also vests EBAB with authority to control and manage the noninvestment operations of the Plan.